pulp/pulp_docker/docs/installation.rst

 Ansible Installer (Recommended)
 -------------------------------

-We recommend that you install `pulpcore` and `pulp-docker` together using the `Ansible installer
+We recommend that you install `pulpcore` and `pulp-container` together using the `Ansible installer
 <https://github.com/pulp/ansible-pulp/blob/master/README.md>`_.
 If you install this way, pulpcore
 installation and all the following steps will be done for you.